-Active engagement of the community was deemed to be an invaluable component in the overall development of the NTCP.
-In addition to the ongoing feedback received through the City's existing community involvement mechanisms, staff held two well-attended community workshops in October 2015 (at City Hall) and November 2015 (at Matt Jimenez Community Center).
-In these meetings, residents reiterated their concerns regarding speeding and pedestrian safety, while expressing their appreciation for the City starting this study.
+Active engagement of the community was an invaluable component in the overall development of the NTCP.
+In addition to the ongoing feedback received through the City's existing community involvement mechanisms, staff held two well-attended community workshops in October (at City Hall) and November (at Matt Jimenez Community Center).
+In these meetings, residents reiterated their concerns regarding speeding and pedestrian safety, and expressed their appreciation for the City starting this study.